 You should check to see if you have legal expenses insurance.
 This might be an additional benefit (even if you are not aware of it) of home contents insurance.
 Other types of insurance policy which may include this include: car, credit card, mortgage or AA membership.
 Policy holders are often not aware that their insurance includes cover for legal expenses, so check all of your policies.
 If you have insurance you are entitled to choose your lawyer.
 In some cases it is an offence for the insurer not to allow you to choose your lawyer.
 The Regulations which confirm an individual’s right to choose their own lawyer are the Insurance Companies (Legal Expenses Insurance) Regulations S.I.
 1990/1159.

 It is essential to find an adviser who understands maternity and family friendly rights.
-Working Families can recommend firms that specialise in this area of law you can contact us on 0300 012 0312 or or we suggest you consult a legal directory such as Chambers.
+Working Families can recommend firms that specialise in this area of law you can contact us on 0300 012 0312 or or we suggest you consult a legal directory.

 2. Free advice from a voluntary organisation